DavidWarrenKatz/programmedAging/README.md

 This GitHub page serves to summarize the evidence supporting the Programmed Aging theory and to explore its broader implications.

+Currently, all aging research works under the hypothesis that old bodies are worn out due to accumulated damage.
+An admirable amount of effort has been dedicated to developing methods of clearing this damage.
+However, these methods have not yielded any extension in maximal lifespan.
+The Programmed Aging theory, on the other hand, posits that old bodies are not worn out.
+Old bodies are, in fact, functioning very well.
+Just look how well they are running the self-destruction aging programs!
+The Programmed Aging theory suggests the alternative research program of determining the mechanism of the body’s biological clock.
+We must discover how the body knows how old it is, and how this clock can be turned back!

 [Genetic Basis of Aging](genetic_basis.md)

 [The How and Why of Aging](HowAndWhy.md)